Reformation Bookshelf

 A number of the most important issues [which were at the very heart of the

-covenanted Reformation] taking place in England, Scotland and Ireland during the
+covenanted Reformation] taking place in England, Scotland and Ireland during

-controversial work.).
+and controversial work.).

 Sadness Because Christ's Headship Not